WebOfTrust/WOT-terms/docs/howto/hwt_fill-out-terms-toip-wiki.md

 - how to manage

 ## Video Daniel Hardman
-For new learners, the [video]() of Daniel Hardman is very educational.
+For new learners, the video {TBW prio1} of Daniel Hardman is very educational.

 You could also have a look at the elaborate and complete description of the ToIP terms wikis [here](https://github.com/trustoverip/toip)